Cryptolens/license-server/README.md

 ## Starting the server

-In order to launch the server, you need to run `LicenseServer.exe` as an administrator.
+In order to launch the server, you need to run `LicenseServer.exe` as an administrator (you can download it [here](https://github.com/Cryptolens/license-server/releases)).
 The default port is 8080 but this can be changed.
 One way of doing it is to run CMD as an administrator and then type the command below:

 ```